smarc-project/smarc2/docker/README.md

 The Dockerfile we use sets `ROS_DOMAIN_ID=42` (so the containers do not by default mess with your system) so you need to tell your host system the same:
 - `export ROS_DOMAIN_ID=42`  on the host, on each terminal you want connected to the dockerized ros2 setup.
-- When building the container, use build-args like so: `docker build - -t smarc2/base --build-arg UID=$(id -u) --build-arg GID=$(id -g) --build-arg USERNAME=$(whoami)  < Dockerfile`.
-This makes it so that the container has the same user name, id, and group ids, which makes dockerized-ros2 use the same memory as the host user, which means nodes speak using shared memory = fast and 0 config required.
-[This script](./build-me-smarc2.sh) has this in it for repeated use~.